QUICK SUMMARY

 - Fabric, upholstery, and carpet cleaners

-- Waxes and polishes for floors, furniture, cars and boats
+- Waxes and polishes for floors, furniture, cars, and boats

-Dishwashing rinse aids - Aerosol propellant-based cleaners
+- Aerosol propellant-based cleaners

 - Air fresheners

-And you’ll also find PFAs in these common home products:
+And you’ll also find PFAS in these common home products:

 - Non-stick cookware